RobomandosLab/StarstormReturns/README.md

 - [Gummies](https://bsky.app/profile/gummies139.bsky.social): Pixel artist

 ## Special Thanks
-- Neik for creating a wonderful mod and community we have loved and enjoyed.
+- Neik for creating a wonderful mod and community we have loved and enjoyed
 - Dee for design help and development guidance
 - Swuff for helping kickstart the codebase
+- Starstorm fans everywhere
+- Khlerik, iDeathHD, and other RoRR Modding Toolkit contributors for their work on making modding possible
+- Risk of Rain Discord, and RoRRModcord for playtesting and feedback